Chart Color Schemes

 The level of general health in Glenelg is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 Glenelg demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age cohorts have low prevalence of common health conditions.
+Both young and old age cohorts show low prevalence of common health conditions.

-The rate of private health cover is exceptionally high at approximately 59% of the total population (2,242 people), compared to 52.7% across Greater Adelaide.
-The most common medical conditions are arthritis and mental health issues, impacting 10.6% and 8.9% of residents respectively.
-Sixty-one percent of residents declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+The rate of private health cover is exceptionally high at approximately 59% of the total population, which consists of 2053 people.
+This compares to 52.7% across Greater Adelaide.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 10.6% and 8.9% of residents respectively.
+61.0% of residents declare themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
 Working-age residents show above average prevalence of chronic health conditions.
-The area has 38.2% of residents aged 65 and over (1,459 people), which is higher than the 19.3% in Greater Adelaide.
+The area has 39.0% of residents aged 65 and over, which totals 1364 people, higher than the 19.2% in Greater Adelaide.
 Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health